ElMoselYEE/plex-label-music-videos/README.md

 # plex-label-music-videos
-Labels Plex Music Videos Based on File System Location
+Labels Music Videos in Plex's Database based on file system location

+Not really designed to be used by anyone else but feel free to ask me questions.